-The BSG reaches out to colleagues in Ireland, Europe, the USA and Australia through its members' relationships with individuals and institutions, through collaborative research projects, and international conferences.
+The BSG reaches out to colleagues in Ireland, Europe, the USA and Australia through its relationships with individuals and institutions, through collaborative research projects, and international conferences.

+The BSG does not have a formal membership.
 All clinicians treating sarcoma in the UK are welcomed as members of the British Sarcoma Group.

 The organisation of sarcoma treatment in the four countries of the UK varies according to the priorities established by the various administrations.

 In England and Wales the "Improving Outcomes Guidance" (IOG) from the NHS regulator NICE, published in 2006, provides the underlying principles for the organisation of sarcoma services.
 Treatment standards in England are determined by the peer review programme introduced by the National Cancer Action Team to monitor the effect of the NICE Improving Outcomes Guidance (IOG) for People.
 (Download NICE IOG)

 In Scotland the Scottish Sarcoma Network is one of the national managed cancer treatment networks, and brings together the five sarcoma treatment centres.
 Northern Ireland's population means that the incidence of sarcoma is so low that the specialist clinicians are all in Belfast.

 Bone sarcomas are treated at one of five centres in England under NHS National Specialist Commissioning, and according to the protocols of the Scottish Sarcoma Network.
 Soft tissue sarcomas are treated more widely.
 Some sarcomas are only diagnosed following a procedure for another suspected disease and treating clinicians should refer to the local specialist centre under local Cancer Network arrangements.
 Most such patients will be followed up on a 'shared care' basis.